Visa wala gurdwara, graveyard romance to homecoming: 'Dunki' team shares BTS stories of SRK-starrer | Entertainment

 - India

-In a 29-minute interaction shared by Shah Rukh on his official X page, Hirani said the germ of the film's story came from the imagery of the house with a large cemented replica of an Air India plane on its terrace, something he initially found funny.
+In a 29-minute interaction shared by Shah Rukh on his official X page, Hirani said the germ of the film's story came from the imagery of a house near Jalandhar, Punjab, with a large cemented replica of an Air India plane on its terrace, something he initially found funny.

 ''There are many houses in Punjab that have planes on the rooftops.
 I was quite amazed by that and that's what piqued our curiosity.
 Family members of those children who live abroad find it fashionable to put these planes on top of their houses,'' said the filmmaker, known for ''3 Idiots'' and ''Munna Bhai'' films.
 When he started researching for the film, Hirani said he discovered how people who seek a better life in countries such as the UK and Canada take the illegal 'donkey route', called 'dunki' in Punjabi, out of India when they court visa troubles.
 There's also a holy place in Jalandhar's Tahlan village called Visa Wala Gurdwara, where people aspiring to go abroad offer prayers.